- How do I get my app included?

 Can APKs signed by my key be included?

-Only APKs built by F-Droid are included in the official F-Droid repo.
-We can try to reproduce your APK, as mentioned above, but if this fails (or e.g. when you want to distribute an app with closed-source components or API keys etc.), you can put any APK in your own “F-Droid binary repo”, and people can add your repo to their F-Droid client in order to get your APKs.
+Yes, for reproducible builds F-Droid will include your signed APKs in the official F-Droid repo after they were verified as being so.
+If this fails (e.g. your app can’t be built in a reproducible way or when you want to distribute an app with closed-source components or API keys etc.), you can put any APK in your own “F-Droid binary repo”, and people can add your repo to their F-Droid client in order to get your APKs.

 Yes!
 You can also setup and run your own F-Droid repository of apps and other packages.
 If you also release your own app via other app stores, like Google Play, we recommend that you also include those releases in your own binary repo, for among other reasons, this will provide a source of APKs for reproducible builds.
 This repository can be a “simple binary repo”, which does not use the fdroidserver build system, or you could host your own mirror of the full F-Droid.org repo.